 Pro tip: Typically best baking practice is to weigh flour.
-But I personally find that at least with this recipe, if I spoon the flour loosely into the measuring cup to reach 1/2 cup.
+But I personally find that it is fairly accurate to spoon the flour loosely into the measuring cup to reach ½ cup.
+My unscientific proof?
 It worked three times in a row.
 I have a counter stacked with brownies to prove it, haha!
 So that is another reason this is an easy, breezy brownie recipe.

 - Does a brownie need eggs to be cake like?

 - No!
 Of course not.
 Eggs cause the cake to rise, so I used apple cider vinegar and baking soda to do the same.
 And since I wanted an increase in rise to make them cake like, I also added baking powder, increased the flour a bit, and held back on the fat, the coconut oil in this case.